Skip to content

 ③ VerificationSpec → TestConvert specifications into verifiable criteriaEPUB 3.3 requirements → JSON test suite

-Axis ③ "Verification" differs from ① and ② in that it forms a quality closed loop.
-Simply passing specifications to AI does not make its output verifiable — converting specifications into tests is what makes "driving" possible.
+Axis ③ "Verification" differs from ① and ② in that it forms a quality closed loop (the dashed feedback in the diagram).
+Simply passing specifications to AI does not make its output verifiable.
+Only by converting specifications into tests, passing AI output through a pass/fail gate, and feeding failures back into regeneration does "driving" actually take effect.

 Human → AI (Structuring) Knowledge Transformation